SonarSource/sonarlint-core/API_CHANGES.md

   * It is sent by the backend to notify the client that the embedded server has started
   * It contains the embedded server port
   * Example usage is by the MCP Server to establish the bridge connection
+* Add a new `org.sonarsource.sonarlint.core.rpc.protocol.backend.telemetry.TelemetryRpcService.mcpIntegrationEnabled` method.
+  * Should only be used by SonarQube MCP Server when integration with SQ:IDE is enabled and valid

 # 10.31